 Excluded UO Programs: Staff fees are not applicable to self-support courses or to courses in excluded UO programs.
 Excluded programs are determined at the discretion of the President and the notice of exclusion must be filed with Human Resources office prior to the first day of registration for a term.

-2025-26 excluded programs are:
+2026-27 excluded programs are:

-1. Self-support courses
+Self-support courses

-2. School of Law — J.D.
+School of Law — J.D.
 Program

-3. School of Law — Conflict and Dispute Resolution (CRES)
+School of Law — Conflict and Dispute Resolution (CRES)

-4. School of Law — LLM Degrees
+School of Law — LLM Degrees

-7. School of Journalism and Communication — Advertising and Brand Management Program 9.
+School of Journalism and Communication — Advertising and Brand Management Program

 Clark Honors College — Differential Tuition Only

+School of Journalism and Communication — Portland Program — Strategic Communication Masters

+School of Journalism and Communication — Portland Program — Multimedia Journalism

-10. Lindquist College of Business — Sports Product Management Program
+Lindquist College of Business — Sports Product Management Program

-11. Lundquist College of Business — Oregon Executive MBA Program
+Lundquist College of Business — Oregon Executive MBA Program

-12. Lundquist College of Business —Concurrent MBA / Master’s of Finance Program
+Lundquist College of Business —Concurrent MBA / Master’s of Finance Program

-13. Lundquist College of Business — Master’s of Finance Program
+Lundquist College of Business — Master’s of Finance Program

-14. Lundquist College of Business — Undergraduate differential tuition
+Lundquist College of Business — Undergraduate differential tuition

-15. College of Design — Sports Product Design Program
+College of Design — Sports Product Design Program

-16. Knight Campus — Industrial Internship Program
+Knight Campus — Industrial Internship Program

-17. College of Arts and Sciences — Online Psychology Master’s Program
+College of Arts and Sciences — Online Psychology Master’s Program

-18. College of Education — Doctor of Education (COSA)
+College of Education — Doctor of Education (COSA)

-19. College of Education — Education Specialist (COSA)
+College of Education — Education Specialist (COSA)

-20. College of Education — Master of Education in Educational Leadership (COSA)
+College of Education — Master of Education in Educational Leadership (COSA)

-21. College of Education — Principal License (COSA)
+College of Education — Principal License (COSA)

-22. College of Education — Professional Administrator License (COSA)
+College of Education — Professional Administrator License (COSA)

 Auditing: No tuition shall be assessed to courses enrolled in by employees with a grading option of ‘audit’.
 Attendance under such conditions must be with the instructor’s consent and on a space-available basis.
 The University maintains a record of the courses audited.
 Courses approved for audit by the instructor confer no credit to the student, are not charged the staff fee rate or regular tuition, and may be used in addition to courses taken using the staff fee privilege during a term.
 However, any applicable course, lab, or material fees associated with auditing for-credit classes will be assessed by the institution and is the responsibility of the employee.
 This provision cannot be subdivided in conjunction with the Reduced Tuition Benefit for Family Members and Domestic Partners of Employees.